Mice may not be welcome in your home, but that doesn’t mean you want to harm them.

 - Don’t leave food lying around that will attract mice, and that includes pet food.

-- Only use humane traps that either do not harm the animal or are designed for a quick death.
+- Only use humane traps that do not harm the animal or are designed for a quick death.
 Glue traps are banned in many countries and should not be used anywhere.
 Glue traps ARE NOT humane!

 - When disposing of trapped, live mice, take them as far away as you can, and always wear gloves.